AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `#?#` — for element hiding (`#@?#` — for exceptions )
 * `#$?#` — for CSS injection (`#@$?#` — for exceptions )

-We **strongly recommend** use these markers any time when you use an extended CSS selector.
+We **strongly recommend** using these markers any time when you use an extended CSS selector.

 #### Examples